Skip to content

 Senior consultants leading enterprise-wide Power Platform implementations

-💡 One Thing That’s Better Than Tableau’s System: Free Annual Renewal
+💡 One Big Advantage Over Tableau: Free Annual Renewal

-All Microsoft role-based certifications require annual renewal — but instead of paying $165 again, you complete a free online assessment on Microsoft Learn.
-It takes 30–45 minutes and keeps your certification current.
-No exam centre, no fee, no full retake.
+Microsoft role-based certifications require annual renewal — but it’s a free online assessment on Microsoft Learn, not a full retake.
+30–45 minutes, no exam centre, no fee.

-Compare that to Tableau’s $200 retake every two years and this is a meaningful difference, especially if you hold multiple Microsoft credentials simultaneously.
+Compare that to Tableau’s $200 retake every two years.
+If you hold multiple Microsoft credentials simultaneously, that difference adds up fast.

-The PL-300 gives me the data analyst credential.
-The PL-200 gives me the consultant credential.
-Together they cover both angles of the work I want to do.
+My plan is PL-300 first — it consolidates what I’m actively doing right now in Power BI.
+PL-200 follows as the consulting layer on top.
+PL-300 gives me the analyst credential.
+PL-200 gives me the consultant credential.
+Together they cover both sides of the work I want to do.

 ⚙️ How to Register

-- Create or log in with a personal Microsoft account — not a work or school account.
-If you register with a work account and leave the company, your exam records become unrecoverable
+One important note: register with a personal Microsoft account, not a work or school account.
+If you leave the company, exam records tied to a work account become unrecoverable.

-The Microsoft Power Platform certification ecosystem is broader and more complex than Tableau’s.
-That’s both a challenge and an opportunity — more credentials means more ways to differentiate yourself, but it also means it’s easier to end up studying for the wrong exam.
+The Microsoft ecosystem is broader than Tableau’s — more credentials, more paths, more ways to differentiate.
+The flip side is it’s easier to study for the wrong exam.

 Also preparing for a Power Platform exam?